-Ivy Tech Community College is Indiana’s largest public postsecondary institution and the nation's largest singly accredited statewide community college system Serving nearly 200,000 students annually, the College has four campuses in East Central Indiana, including one in Muncie that provides 33 degree programs within 7 academic schools.
+Ivy Tech Community College is Indiana’s largest public postsecondary institution and the nation’s largest singly accredited statewide community college system serving more than 170,000 students annually, the College has four campuses in East Central Indiana, offering nearly 40 degree programs within 8 academic schools.

-Ivy Tech serves as the state's engine of workforce development, offering affordable degree programs and training that are aligned with the needs of its communities and employers.
-While students enjoy the benefits of a large institution, with 23 campuses throughout the state and an average class size of 22, students find personal attention close to home at Ivy Tech Community College.
-The Muncie campus is located downtown Muncie and in the Industria Centre Industrial Park on Cowan Road and is home to more than 4,000 students.
-Ivy Tech Community College's Department of Workforce and Economic Development offers local, affordable solutions for Indiana business and industry training needs.
+Ivy Tech serves as the state’s engine of workforce development, offering affordable degree programs and training that are aligned with the needs of its communities and employers.
+While students enjoy the benefits of a large institution, with 45 campuses and sites throughout the state and an average class size of 22, students find personal attention close to home at Ivy Tech Community College.
+The Muncie campus is located downtown Muncie and in the Industria Centre Industrial Park on Cowan Road and is home to more than 3,700 students.
+Ivy Tech Community College’s Workforce Training offers local, affordable, and customizable solutions for Indiana business and industry training needs.